joshuastewart-durban/comment-analyzer/README.md

-# iKhokha Tech Check

 ### Customer Review Analyzer
 ---
 ### Introduction

-At iKhokha, we love receiving feedback from our customers - especially when it's positive :) We would like to analyze our customer online reviews and comments and the new graduate was tasked to write a Java Application that will run through all the comments and create a report with totals to be used for business intelligence and marketing.
+At Joe Soap, we love receiving feedback from our customers - especially when it's positive :) We would like to analyze our customer online reviews and comments and the new graduate was tasked to write a Java Application that will run through all the comments and create a report with totals to be used for business intelligence and marketing.

 We currently have three metrics that we keep track of: